mosra/m.css/doc/plugins/htmlsanity.rst

       </ul>
     </nav>

-The hyphenation is by default controlled by the :py:`HTMLSANITY_HYPHENATION` option.
+The hyphenation is by default controlled by the :py:`M_HTMLSANITY_HYPHENATION` option.
 If you want to control this separately, pass a boolean variable or simply :py:`True` to the filter ``enable`` argument.
 The language is by default taken from the standard :py:`DEFAULT_LANG` option, if you want to override it,